fiduswriter/diffDOM/README.md

 #### Error handling when patching/applying

 Sometimes one may try to patch an elment without knowing whether the patch actually will apply cleanly.
 This should not be a problem.
-If diffDOM determines that a patch cannot be executed, it will simple return false.
-Else it will return true:
+If diffDOM determines that a patch cannot be executed, it will simple return `false`.
+Else it will return `true`:
 ```js
 result = dd.apply(element, diff);